philippnormann/chia-monitor/README.md

 _Note: To run the tool in the background, you can run it as a [service](https://wiki.archlinux.org/title/systemd#Writing_unit_files) or in a detached [screen](https://wiki.archlinux.org/title/GNU_Screen)._

 ### Remote Harvester Support
-Multiple remote harvesters can be easily monitored using this tool.
+Multiple remote harvesters can be monitored using this tool.
 In order for this to work, you need to make sure the RPC endpoint of your harvester can be reached from the machine on which the farmer and chia-monitor are running on.
 Unless you have a firewall setup on your harvester, all you need to do to achieve this, is to change the `self_hostname` in your `~/.chia/mainnet/config/config.yaml` from `localhost` to `0.0.0.0`:
 ```yaml